-Christopher Saad’s practice encompasses serious crime, financial crime, inquests and regulatory law.
+Christopher Saad’s practice encompasses white-collar crime, serious crime and regulatory law.

 Before coming to the Bar, Chris worked as an Associate at the Office of Communications (Ofcom).
 He specialised in issues of unfair treatment and privacy in radio and television as well as leading several cases in which sanctions were imposed on broadcasters.